 To celebrate Scotland’s many links with children’s literature, we have created Scotland’s Storybook Trail for bookworms of all ages to enjoy.
 This is an opportunity to move from page to place and trace the footsteps of your favourite childhood stories and authors.
-Here are a few inspirational family friendly ideas to get started, so pick up those books and let’s go!
+Here are some family-friendly ideas to get started!

 Spell-Binding Ideas in Magical Places

 Grab your wands and prepare for a magical adventure!

 Edinburgh has become synonymous with J. K. Rowling’s Harry Potter book series.
 Explore the city for yourself or take a guided tour to find out how Edinburgh’s buildings and people inspired J. K. Rowling to write about a boy wizard.
 Travel out of Edinburgh and visit some of Hedwig’s feathered friends at the Scottish Owl Centre at Polkemmet Country Park, West Lothian.
 Fans of the movies based on the books will want to take a trip to The Highlands to hop aboard a real life version of the Hogwarts Express, The Jacobite Steam Train, and travel across the Glenfinnan Viaduct.
 For more wonderfully wizardry ideas check out our Harry Potter Film and Book Locations Itinerary.